Damien Moore: Political career

+Parliamentary career

+At the snap 2017 general election, Moore was elected to Parliament as MP for Southport with 38.7% of the vote and a majority of 2,914.

 On 11 September 2017, Damien Moore was appointed to the Petitions Committee.
 The committee assists members of the public in raising issues directly.
 In January 2018 he was also appointed the Science and Technology Committee.

-In Parliament Moore chaired a number of All-Party Parliamentary Groups, including those on Tunisia, Blockchain, and the Benelux countries.
+In advance of the 2018 Preston City Council election, Moore resigned as a city councillor to focus on his parliamentary work.

+In December 2019, Moore was placed 611 of 650 MPs in the 2019 People-Power Index, a health check of how Parliament is working and how our MPs are listening to and engaging with, their constituents.

-He was re-elected in the 2019 General Election with an increased majority.
+Moore was re-elected as MP for Southport at the 2019 general election with an increased vote share of 47.6% and an increased majority of 4,147.
 His election campaign was viewed as contentious as Moore claimed he had secured £25 million from the New Towns Fund for Southport, when in fact the town actually had only the opportunity to bid for up to £25 million.

-Prior to his re-election, Moore was placed 611 of 650 MPs in the 2019 People-Power Index, a health check of how Parliament is working and how our MPs are listening to and engaging with, their constituents.

-On 21 October 2020, Moore was the only MP from the Merseyside region to vote against extending the 80% furlough rate for people forced out of work in tier three lockdown areas, despite his own constituency and the entire Merseyside region being in tier three lockdown at the time.
+On 21 October 2020, Moore was the only MP from Merseyside to vote against extending the 80% furlough rate for people forced out of work in tier three lockdown areas, despite his own constituency and Merseyside being in tier three lockdown at the time.

-Following his decision to vote against providing 80% furlough to workers, a local restaurant owner barred Moore from entering his premises.

 Following Labour's motion calling to extend free school meals for the poorest children on 21 October 2020, Moore abstained and protestors sent a message of dissatisfaction by leaving paper plates with messages written on them outside Moore's office in Post Office Avenue, Southport.

-In October 2020, A group of Conservative MPs in northern England launched a new campaign group, The Northern Research Group.
+In October 2020, a group of Conservative MPs in northern England launched a new campaign group, The Northern Research Group.
 The aim of the group said was to pressure the government to stick to their post-election pledge of "levelling up" the north by spending money and increasing infrastructure projects in the area.
 Moore signed up to this group.
-However, in a letter sent to the Boris Johnson from the Northern Research Group on the 26th October 2020 in which 41 named MPs expressed fears that the government's “levelling up” is being abandoned, Moore's name is absent.
+However, in a letter sent to the Boris Johnson from the Northern Research Group on 26 October 2020 in which 41 named MPs expressed fears that the government's "levelling up" is being abandoned, Moore's name is absent.

-Throughout his tenure as the town's MP he has been accused of censorship, deleting opposing views and users blocked from his social media accounts.

 Personal life

-Moore lives in Preston.
+Moore lives in Southport.
 He is openly gay.